Robin Sharma's 'The Monk Who Sold His Ferrari'

 Mastering your mind is essential because the quality of your life is determined by the quality of your thoughts.

 If this sounds weird, let me elaborate.
 Think about it like this, if something happens to you that’s not positive - let’s say someone cuts you off in traffic - it is up to you to decide what you make of that situation.
-You could start raging about the other driver and seek justice but most of the time the only person you affect with this kind of behaviour is yourself.
+You could start raging about the other driver and seek justice but most of the time the only person you affect with this kind of behavior is yourself.

 You start getting mad, you are less focused on the road and your overall mood drops.
 If you were to react like this to anything slightly negative, you would quickly see your life becoming worse and worse.